 Undoubtedly more hygienic than an oral or rectal piece, this thermometer is particularly ideal for pediatric use.
 It could also be a better choice for people suffering from allergies, while nurses working with contagious patients may also prefer this instrument.

 Like the thermometers above, this model boasts multiple measurement modes.
-Not only you can use it to read the forehead or ear temperature, but you can also use it to measure the temperature of objects.
+Not only you can use it to read the forehead temperature, but you can also use it to measure the temperature of objects.

 Intelligent light prompts and 32 memory recalls make it easy to keep track of any temperature changes.

 Furthermore, you can also switch between Fahrenheit and Celsius quickly and easily.
 The unit comes with a set of batteries and is easy to use straight out of the box.
 Moreover, a convenient storage pouch keeps it protected in your nursing kit or bag.

 This thermometer is backed by a 36-months replacement warranty and comes with a 120-days money-back guarantee.
 All you need to purchase in all peace of mind.

 Enji Prime is another classic style thermometer that has made it to our list.
 Ideal for babies, children, and adults, this model is perfect for nurses working on general care wards rather than the ER.